tsiq-swyx/netlify-cms/website/site/content/docs/add-to-your-site.md

 If you left your site registration open, or for return visits after comfirming an email invitation, you can access your site's CMS at `yoursite.com/admin/`.

 Happy posting!

+## Adding NetlifyCMS to a Gatsby site

+If you are using Gatsby, there is more set up to do.
+You might want to check out `gatsby-plugin-netlify-cms` and the file structure in <https://github.com/AustinGreen/gatsby-starter-netlify-cms> - in particular the `src/cms` folder.